RETURN OF SECURITY DEPOSIT FROM LANDLORDS

 When landlords have failed in their duty to return a tenantâ??s security deposit within 30 days, the landlord tenant lawyers at The Cintron Firm have been able to successfully file suit against NJ landlords for the return of the security deposit.
 Mark J. Cintron has helped numerous tenants recover double the amount of their security deposit from the landlord along with interest.
 In some instances, Mark Cintron has also been able to recover attorney’s fees for the tenant.

-If you have not received your security deposit and you have been waiting more than 30 days, please contact The Cintron Firm with offices in Ridgefield Park, New Brunswick, Montclair, Hackensack.
+If you have not received your security deposit and you have been waiting more than 30 days, please contact The Cintron Firm with offices in Hackensack, New Brunswick, Montclair, Hackensack.